ChargerHelp raises $2.75M to keep EV chargers working – TechCrunch

 “There was an abandoned vehicle parked there and the station was surrounded by mud,” said Terry who is CEO and co-founded the company with Evette Ellis.

 Demand for ChargerHelp’s service has attracted customers and investors.
-The company said it has raised $2.75 million from investors Trucks VC, Kapor Capital, JFF, Energy Impact Partners, and The Fund.
+The company said it has raised $2.75 million from investors Trucks VC, Kapor Capital, JFF, Energy Impact Partners and The Fund.
 This round values the startup, which was founded in January 2020, at $11 million post-money.

 The funds will be used to build out its platform, hire beyond its 27-person workforce and expand its service area.
 ChargerHelp works directly with the charging manufacturers and network providers.